aws-samples/sample-blue-green-deployment-with-api-gateway/README.md

 Validate the Production (live) environment response contain the `environment` attribute set to `blue` and `version` attribute set to `v1.0.0`

-### 6. Deploy Green Environment
+### 6. Deploy green Environment

-Run the following command to deploy the `Green` environment.
+Run the following command to deploy the `green` environment.

 ```bash
 sam build -t green-stack.yaml